Syrian Communist Party: The 1980s: repression and split

 During the early 1980s, the Syrian government clamped down on political activity and the Communist Party was subject to severe restrictions, despite its participation in the NPF.
 It was prevented from publishing its newspapers Nidhal ash-Sha'b ("the People's Struggle") and an-Nour ("the Light"), and its activities were closely monitored by the security services.
 It effectively operated underground throughout most of the 1980s, with membership lists a closely guarded secret.
 In 1986, the anti-communist crackdown ended and the ban on the communist party was lifted by Assad as a concession to the Soviets.

 In 1986, Bakdash and deputy secretary Yusuf Faisal differed over the policies of perestroika and glasnost adopted by Soviet Communist Party general secretary Mikhail Gorbachev.
 Faisal was supportive of Gorbachev's reforms, while Bakdash was opposed.
-This led to another split in the party, with many of the party's intellectuals leaving with Faisal while much of its Kurdish base remained supportive of Bakdash.
-Both factions retained the name "Syrian Communist Party" and continued to participate in the NPF.
+This led to another split in the party, with many of the party's intellectuals leaving with Faisal to the Syrian Communist Party (Unified) while much of its Kurdish base remained supportive of Bakdash in the Syrian Communist Party (Bakdash).

-Timeline

-1924Communist Party of Syria and Lebanon formed

-1954Khalid Bakdash is the first communist to be elected to an Arab parliament.